pulumi/docs/content/blog/infrastructure-testing-got-better/index.md

 ## Conclusion

 Testing is just one of the superpowers that Pulumi 2.0 delivers.
 For more information, see our [Testing User Guide]({{< relref "/docs/guides/testing" >}}) and [worked examples](https://github.com/pulumi/examples#testing) on GitHub in the language of your choice.
-Watch Dustin Farris and Lee Zen demonstrate unit testing on this episode of [Modern Infrastructure Wednesday](https://www.youtube.com/playlist?list=PLyy8Vx2ZoWloyj3V5gXzPraiKStO2GGZw).

-{{< youtube "ydR61dZmKgU" >}}